projectara/greybus-spec/source/special.rst

 Request shall not be used to check the result of the power mode change operation.
 It shall only be used to indicate the result of the Greybus communication only.
-If the response to a Greybus SVC Interface Set Power Mode Request has status different than GB_OP_SUCCESS, it shall indicate that a Greybus communication error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
+If the response to a Greybus SVC Interface Set Power Mode Request has status different than GB_OP_SUCCESS, it shall indicate that an error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
 If the response to a Greybus SVC Interface Set Power Mode Request has status GB_OP_SUCCESS, it shall indicate that there was no Greybus